MicrosoftDocs/windows-dev-docs/hub/apps/windows-app-sdk/set-up-your-development-environment.md

 > [!NOTE]
 > If you have already installed any [previous version](downloads.md) of the Windows App SDK extension for Visual Studio, uninstall the previous extension before installing a new version.
 For more information about how to uninstall an extension, see [Manage extensions for Visual Studio](/visualstudio/ide/finding-and-using-visual-studio-extensions).

-For installation instructions, see the following tabs.
+To download the latest Windows App SDK extensions for Visual Studio, see the installation instructions in following tabs.
+For older versions, see [Downloads](downloads.md).

 ### [Stable release](#tab/stable)